Easy No Bake Lactation Cookie Recipe with Protein - Baby Chick

 Share

-When you’re breastfeeding, your body’s demand for protein is 20 percent higher than when not pregnant or lactating.
-That means that protein is essential for the production of breast milk to nourish your growing baby.
-Breastfeeding moms should be eating three or four servings of protein daily to increase milk supply.
+When you’re breastfeeding, your body’s demand for protein is 20 percent higher than when not pregnant or lactating.1 That means that protein is essential for the production of breast milk to nourish your growing baby.
+Breastfeeding moms should be eating three or four servings of protein daily to increase breast milk supply.
 But between all the demands that come with caring for a new baby, carving out time to prepare a balanced meal can feel like an impossible feat.
-That’s why I love to use this easy no-bake lactation cookie recipe with protein powder as quick and delicious snacks to boost protein intake and increase milk supply.
+That’s why I love to use this easy no-bake lactation cookie recipe with protein powder as a quick and delicious snack to boost protein intake and increase milk supply.

 Whether you’re a first-time mama or are a mom to several, you’ve probably heard about lactation cookies.
 Many breastfeeding moms swear by these treats and consider them to be an easy (and tasty!) way to boost and maintain your milk supply.